- What happens when I send in the complaint form?

 Who is on the ADR Chambers Banking Ombuds office team?

 ADRBO is administered by its senior management and staff.
-The Ombuds is April Schulze, the Deputy Ombuds is Peter Maniatakis, and the Administrator is Susan Felver.
+The Ombuds is Britt Parsons, the Deputy Ombuds is Peter Maniatakis, and the two Bilingual Intake Coordinators are Susan Felver and Diane Menanteau.
 A Board of Directors oversees management of the ADRBO, and ensures compliance with regulatory responsibilities.

 If you have any questions, please contact us.